 Beesands is our closest beach, within walking distance (remembering it is uphill on the way back!).
-There is a pub (The Cricket Inn), seafood shack (Britannia), toilets, play ground and is all dog friendly.
+There is a pub (The Cricket Inn), seafood shack (Britannia), toilets and is all dog friendly.
 Free Parking.

 North Hallsands is totally unspoilt, with no facilities but great for swimming and kayaking.
 Walk along the coastpath to South Hallsands where you can see the “lost village” which fell into the sea in 1917.
 There is a viewing platform to look over the lost village and interesting local history information.
 Free but limited parking.

 Mattiscombe is a beautiful beach only accessible on foot.
 Park at the car park at Start Point lighthouse (parking charges apply in peak season) and walk down to the unspoilt beach.
 You have a good chance here of spotting seals.
-The lighthouse is open on some days in the holidays, a tour lasts about 45 minutes and costs £12 for a family.
+The lighthouse is open on some days in the holidays, a tour lasts about 45 minutes and there is a small entrance charge.

 Blackpool Sands is set in a sheltered bay surrounded by evergreens and pines and is one of South Devon’s most beautiful natural treasures.
 An award-winning, privately managed ‘Blue Flag’ family beach with turquoise blue sea giving it an almost Mediterranean feel.
 The beach is shingle, as are all the main beaches in Start Bay and located 3 miles West of Dartmouth.
-There is a sand pit, a bathing raft, kayaks and paddle boards for hire, a range of delicious hot and cold food from the venus cafe and a beach shop.
-It has something for all the family.
 There is a lifeguard on patrol in the summer, dogs not allowed in the summer months.
 There is a charge for parking.